jakiiii/jtro-auth/README.md

 [Sign in using App Passwords](https://support.google.com/accounts/answer/185833)

-After to go **main Templates** directory and you will see a registration folder.
+After you have to go **main Templates** directory and you will see a registration folder.
 Copy or Cut that folder and set your project in **main Template** folder.

 Than you have to migrate first than makemigration.
 ```